This section is starting to fill out nicely, though I have found a lot of lousy poetry on procrastination that doesn’t need to be re-posted.

 And I think it was dreadful the way he behaved -

 He did nothing but bask until he was saved!

-Know another good poem or story?
+Know another good poem, story or song?
 Please share it!